 Applying to psychology Ph.D. programs

 Applying to Ph.D. programs in psychology is a multi-stage process, with some of the “stages” being less straightforward than others.
-Of course, there are many routes to graduate school, but here is one typical “path” I would recommend if you are considering pursuing a Ph.D.
+Of course, there are many routes to graduate school, but here is one typical “path” I would recommend if you are considering pursuing a non-clinical Ph.D. in psychology.
 DO NOT PANIC if you have already deviated from this trajectory!
-It is NOT the only way to get into a Ph.D. program.
-I listed these steps because they are the ones I and many others followed, not because they are required.
+It is NOT the only way to get into or to ultimately thrive in a Ph.D. program.
+I listed these steps because they are common ones, not because they are required.

 1. In undergrad: Gain research experience by working in a psychology research lab that does work you think sounds interesting (You can read my thoughts and tips on conducting research as an undergraduate here.